-In 2017 Ted Iacenda will begin his fifth season as head coach at College of the Canyons, and his ninth season overall with the Cougars football program.
+Ted Iacenda begin his sixth season as head coach at College of the Canyons, and his 10th season overall with the Cougars football program in 2018.

 Iacenda took over head coaching responsibilities at COC in 2013, after a seven-year stint as an assistant coach at Bishop Alemany High School.

 In his first season with the Cougars, Iacenda led the team to an 8-3 overall record and 5-1 conference mark, while winning the program’s 11th conference title — and first since 2008.
 The Cougars also earned a berth to the California Community College Athletic Association’s Southern California Regional Playoffs, another first since 2008, before eventually falling to state runner-up Fullerton College.